International-Data-Spaces-Association/ids-specification/transfer/transfer.process.binding.https.md

 #### 2.6.1 POST

 The consumer connector can POST a [TransferStartMessage](./message/transfer-start-message.json) to attempt to start a transfer process after it has been suspended.
-If the transfer process state is successfully transitioned, the producer must return HTTP code 200 (OK).
+If the transfer process state is successfully transitioned, the provider must return HTTP code 200 (OK).
 The response body is not specified and clients are not required to process it.

 ### 2.7 The provider `transfers/:id/completion` resource